Ryo-N7/Ryo-N7.github.io/_posts/2018-07-05-visualize-worldcup-part-2.md

 tags: [worldcup, ggplot2, soccer]
 ---

 This is **Part 2** of my World Cup Data Viz Series (See Part 1 [here](https://ryo-n7.github.io/2018-06-29-visualize-worldcup/))!
-I was originally planning for my animated goals to be Part 2 but that will have to wait for now.
 In this blog post I'll be showing you the visualizations I made for how the group table changed throughout the final matchday that I've been posting on [Twitter](https://twitter.com/R_by_Ryo).

 I thought I'll go through the entire code to use as a reference and as a sounding board for creating some kind of function/package for these graphs in the future!